 The humble Jon boat is a staple of American inland waters.
 With its versatility and shallow draft this utility boat is perfect for fishing, hunting, camping and general lake, river, creek and pond water activities.
 But we all know that not all inland waterways are calm so what is the most stable Jon boat you can buy?

-Choosing the most stable Jon boat
+What is the most stable Jon boat?

 I will assume you are reading this post because you are in the market for a Jon boat and want the most stable model available.
 Even if you are only here out of curiously you obviously want to know which specific Jon boat is the most stable.

 Fortunately, there is not one model that is the most stable Jon boat.